mxclarke/repo-red/MasterDetailView/README.md

 - H2 in-memory database
 - [Webjars](www.webjars.org)

 The project was developed using the Eclipse Mars IDE.
-With the introduction of Querydsl various m2e quirks reared their ugly heads.
-These are noted in the [setup section](#settingUp) of this document.
+With the introduction of Querydsl, various m2e quirks reared their ugly heads.
+These are noted below.
-I have not attempted to build and run the project using any other IDE.

 ## <a name="settingUp"></a>Setting up and Running